Our Stars

 Kathleen has close to 20 years experience in public speaking/mentoring, able to cater to many different events/topics including:

-Fighting back from adversity, body image, self-esteem, learning from failure, what it means to be brave in sport, sacrifice, the importance of a balanced life, courage, goal setting, dedication, team work, embracing your difference and other peoples differences, Paralympic sport, having a go, what it means to be an elite athlete, maintaining motivation, keys to success, the impacts of bullying Vs. being kind, the different tricks you can play on people if you're lucky enough to have one leg!
+Fighting back from adversity, body image, self-esteem, learning from failure, what it means to be brave in sport, sacrifice, the importance of a balanced life, courage, goal setting, dedication, team work, embracing your difference and other peoples differences, Paralympic sport, having a go, what it means to be an elite athlete, maintaining motivation, keys to success, the impacts of bullying Vs. being kind, the different tricks you can play on people with a ‘detachable leg’!

 Career Achievements: